Robust-MBDL: A Robust Multi-branch Deep Learning Based Model for Remaining Useful Life Prediction and Operational Condition Identification of Rotating Machines: Multi-branch Deep Learning Network

 \section{Multi-branch Deep Learning Network}

 Each type of feature recently mentioned has its own characteristics and therefore requires a specific learning mechanism.
-Therefore, the proposed MBDL models comprise three individual learning branches which are designed to be compatible to each type of feature.
+Therefore, the proposed MBDL model comprises three individual learning branches that are designed to be compatible with each type of feature.